simolus3/drift/docs/content/en/docs/Advanced Features/builder_options.md

 * `override_hash_and_equals_in_result_sets`: boolean.
 When moor generates another class to hold the result of generated select queries, this flag controls whether moor should override `operator ==` and `hashCode` in those classes.
+* `compact_query_methods` (defaults to `true`):
-* `compact_query_methods`: For queries declared on a `@UseMoor` or `@UseDao` annotation, moor will generate three methods: A base method returning a `Selectable` and then two helper methods returning a `Stream` or a `Future`.
+   For queries declared on a `@UseMoor` or `@UseDao` annotation, moor used to generate three methods:
+   A base method returning a `Selectable` and then two helper methods returning a `Stream` or a `Future`.
    As the `Selectable` class contains its own methods to convert it to a `Stream` and `Future`, the two later methods only exist for backwards compatibility.
 When this flag is enabled, moor won't write them at all.
-This will be the only option in moor 3.0
+   This flag is enabled by default in moor 3.0, but it can still be disabled.
 * `skip_verification_code`: Generated tables contain a significant chunk of code to verify integrity of inserted data and report detailed errors when the integrity is violated.
 If you're only using inserts with SQL, or don't need this functionality, enabling this flag can help to reduce the amount